 Moreover, the descriptive-comparative design aligns well with the non-manipulative nature of the study, where data is observed and assessed as it naturally occurs.
 By examining the instructional materials on its quality elements and format and content and comparing performance before and after the implementation, the research provides a comprehensive assessment of their quality and impact.
-This approach ensures that the study captures meaningful insights about the instructional materials and their role in enhancing students' learning experiences.
+This approach ensures that the study captures meaningful insights about the instructional materials and their role in enhancing the students' learning experiences.

 Results and Discussions